Compounded medication — not FDA-approved

 Key Takeaway

-Neither sermorelin nor tesamorelin is synthetic HGH.
+Neither Sermorelin nor Tesamorelin is synthetic HGH.
 This matters both legally and biologically.

 Injectable recombinant HGH (brand names like Humatrope, Genotropin, Norditropin) delivers finished hormone directly into your bloodstream, bypassing the pituitary entirely.
 It produces the largest GH effects, but it also carries the most significant risks (insulin resistance, edema, carpal tunnel, and at sustained high doses, potential concerns about cancer promotion).
 It's also illegal to prescribe for anti-aging or performance-enhancement purposes in the US — legitimate indications are limited to documented pediatric growth hormone deficiency and adult growth hormone deficiency in patients with documented pituitary failure.